ReeceGoding/Frustration-One-Year-With-R/README.md

 ## Names and Data Frames

-These seem like trivial features, but the deep integration of data frames and the names mechanisms in to the language are extremely beneficial for manipulating and presenting your data.
+These seem like trivial features, but the language’s deep integration of them is extremely beneficial for manipulating and presenting your data.
 They assist subsetting, variable creation, plotting, printing, and even [metaprogramming](#first-class-environments).

 -   The ability to name the components of vectors,